xbeat/Machine-Learning/README.md

 NumPy is a powerful library for numerical computing in Python.
 At its core are NumPy arrays, which are efficient, multi-dimensional containers for homogeneous data.
 These arrays form the foundation for many scientific and mathematical operations in Python.

+## Data Augmentation Boosting Model Performance with Python

+Introduction to Data Augmentation

+Data augmentation is a powerful technique that enhances model performance by creating new training examples from existing data.
+It involves applying various transformations to the original dataset, effectively increasing its size and diversity without collecting additional data.
+This process helps models learn more robust features and generalize better to unseen examples.

 ## Handling Categorical Variables in Python Regression

 Introduction to Categorical Variables in Regression